tomraster/tomraster/content/home/projects.md

   filter_button:
   - name: All
     tag: '*'
-  - name: Deep Learning
+  - name: Working papers
-    tag: Deep Learning
+    tag: Working papers
+  - name: Work in progress
+    tag: Work in progress
-  - name: Other
+  - name: Publications
-    tag: Demo
+    tag: Publications

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.
+Tom: tricky bc title moves to the center if 1..
   columns: '2'

   # Toggle between the various page layout types.